Partner-provider development and approval process

 A site inspection will be conducted by either the Centre for University Partnerships, the VPCS or the VC.

-The Partner Provider Operational Manual (pdf, 4.53MB) has been developed to provide a statement of Partner Provider responsibilities and University responsibilities under the contractual agreements.
-The information is designed to assist staff of both Partner Providers and the University by providing a clarity or responsibilities.
+The Partner Provider Operational Manual (pdf, 4.53MB) has been developed to provide a statement of partner-provider responsibilities and University responsibilities under the contractual agreements.
+The information is designed to assist staff of both partner-provider and the University by providing a clarity or responsibilities.